joyent/conch-api/docs/modules/Test::Conch.md

 * 200 and most 4xx responses should have content.
 * 201 and most 3xx responses should have a Location header.
 * 204 and most 3xx responses should not have body content.
+* 302 should not be used at all
 ```

 Also, unexpected responses will dump the response payload.